oroinc/documentation/system_requirements.rst

 **PostgreSQL Configuration**

 PostgreSQL `uuid-ossp` extension should be loaded for proper doctrine's `guid` type handling.
-In order to enable it, connect to the database server and run sql query:
+In order to enable it, one can connect to the database server and run the following sql query:

 .. code-block:: sql